James Dashner

 James Smith Dashner (born November 26, 1972) is an American writer known for speculative fiction.
 Many of his books are primarily aimed at children or young adults.
 He is best known for The Maze Runner series and the young adult fantasy series The 13th Reality.
-His 2008 novel The Journal of Curious Letters, first in the series, was one of the annual Borders Original Voices picks.
+His 2008 novel The Journal of Curious Letters, the first in the series, was one of the annual Borders Original Voices picks.